When necessary, formal reviews are called to investigate matters of public importance.

 Due to the complexity of reviews, we cannot guarantee that the information provided here is accurate or complete at all times.

 Review of Child Deaths at Munno Para and Craigmore

-Separate to any criminal investigation, Mr Malcolm Hyde AO APM is leading a review into the multiple government agencies involved with the families of the two children who died.
+Separate to any criminal investigation, Mr Malcolm Hyde AO APM led a review into the multiple government agencies involved with the families of the two children who died.

-It will review the multi-agency arrangements in place to enable agencies to fulfil their responsibilities in protecting children from possible serious harm.
+The review considered the multi-agency arrangements in place to enable agencies to fulfil their responsibilities in protecting children from possible serious harm.

 Review of child deaths at Munno Para and Craigmore

 In February and July 2022, two young children, aged seven and six respectively, have tragically died in circumstances that have raised concerns about their health and wellbeing at the time of their deaths.
 Criminal investigations into the children’s deaths are underway.
 Both children and their families were known to multiple government agencies who were actively involved with them in recent years.